BEKK-IoT/getting-started-beacons/src/text/tasks/fakebeacon.md

-# Faking a Beacon.
+# Faking a iBeacon.

 We can emulate beacons with our computer or mobile phones.
-We can do that with the Beacon module.
 You have to send 4 parameters:

 ` `